Pharaoh bows to god of gods in newly discovered quarry carving

 The carving dates to the Third Intermediate Period of the late dynastic period.
 The Third Intermediate began when Ramesses XI died in 1070 B.C.
 It ended with the Psamtik I’s founding of the 26th Dynasty in 664 BC.

 The carvings and inscription are difficult to decipher because they are so worn and eroded.
 They were found at Gebel el Sisila, Egypt’s largest sandstone quarries, north of Aswan.

 Mapcarta screenshot of Egypt and the River Nile showing Silsila, the red dot north of Aswan

-Dr. Maria Nilsson and her team from Lund University are doing an epigraphic study at Gebel el Silsila.
+Dr. Maria Nilsson and her team from Lund University have done an epigraphic study at Gebel el Silsila.
 An epigraph is an inscription on a building or, in this case, the walls and surfaces of the quarry.

 The Gebel el Silsila Survey has found more than 60 rock art sites on both sides of the Nile.
-The sites date from the epipalaeolithic period of 8500 to 6500 years ago, to the Early Dynastic period of 3100 to 2686 B.C.
-They have found depictions of abstract patterns, geometric patterns, object inscriptions, animal illustrations in addition to these images of gods and people at work in the quarry.
+The sites date from the epipalaeolithic period of 8500 to 6500 years ago, to the Early Dynastic period of 3100 to 2686 BC.
+They have found depictions of abstract patterns, geometric patterns, object inscriptions, and animal illustrations, in addition to these images of gods and people at work in the quarry.

 The Cairo Post focused on the importance of the inscription of the obelisk transfer.

 “The work technique shows a notable cooperation among the workers and the workshops at the quarry.
 The scenes of the rocks, which were precisely cut, confirm the advanced skills of ancient Egyptian labor,” the Cairo Post quoted Director General of Aswan Antiquities Department Nasr Salama as saying.